-	- Clinical education opportunities in a variety of settings, including Division I football, high school, professional sports, and physician offices.
+- Clinical education opportunities in a variety of settings, including Division I football, high school, professional sports, and physician offices in and around Buffalo and nationally.
 Also, students have several opportunities to perform research.

 - Daemen College is at the forefront in offering an MSAT Program since 2012.
 As of 2022 all AT Programs will transition to Masters Degrees.

 - Collaboration between Physical Therapy, Physician Assistant, and Nursing faculty allow students to learn from the experts in each department.

 Daemen College’s Professional Master’s Athletic Training Program, one of only two accredited programs in New York State, has received continuing accreditation by the Commission on Accreditation of Athletic Training Education (CAATE).
 READ MORE

 Caleb Earl was selected as a recipient of the Johnson & Johnson Inc. Eastern Athletic Trainers' Association Paul Grace Scholarship Award.
 The $3,000 scholarship award and a plaque will be presented to him at the Annual Awards Banquet in Philadelphia.
 Kaitlyn Gustafson was selected as a recipient of the NYSATA iLead Scholarship.
 Gustafson will receive funding up to $1,500 to attend the NATA iLead Conference in Grapevine, Texas.
 Rebecca Delahunty was selected as one of the recipients of the 2016 PBATS inaugural Paul DeMartinis Scholarship.
 Delahunty will receive up to $2,000.